murtaugh/HTML5-Reset-WordPress-Theme/readme.md

 ### hNews

-In addition to all the standard Wordpress elements and styles, we have added the code required so that the single post template conforms with the [hNews microformat](http://microformats.org/wiki/hnews).
+In addition to all the standard Wordpress elements and classes, we have added the code required so that the single post template conforms with the [hNews microformat](http://microformats.org/wiki/hnews).

 ### HTML5 Reset brings to the table: